Applies to: Configuration Manager (current branch, technical preview branch)

 - Desktop Analytics

-For more information, see the following posts from Brad Anderson, Microsoft corporate vice president for Microsoft 365:
+For more information, see the following posts from Brad Anderson, former Microsoft corporate vice president for Microsoft 365:

 What things change in Configuration Manager with Microsoft Endpoint Manager?

-In version 1910, aside from the name change, Configuration Manager still functions the same.
+Aside from the name change, Configuration Manager still functions the same.

 How do we refer to the product now?